Rigid Mount – Trailer Axle Without Suspension?

 8. Alignment is critical.
 Separate spindles must align or the wheels will fight each other – as in this previous axles article, and the article about axle-less suspension.

 Unfortunately, these disadvantages compound, meaning they add up.
-That makes them very important.
+That makes them especially important.

 One More . . .